rangle/angular-training-slides/slides/src/content/hello-world-app.md

 ```

 - All declared elements are private by default
-- To make an element public we need to add it to the "exports" array
+- To make an element public we need to add it to the `exports` array
 - There's no root component in a feature module
 - Services are public by default
 - Beware of how the dependency injection works!